jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_chart_column.rs` - an example of creating column charts using the rust_xlsxwriter library.

+* `app_chart_data_tools.rs` - A demo of the various Excel chart data tools that are available via the rust_xlsxwriter library.

 * `app_chart_doughnut.rs` - an example of creating doughnut charts using the rust_xlsxwriter library.